mdalmaruf/SAS-Tutorial/README.md

 ## Using SAS Base Software on Windows

 ### Open SAS Software:
 Launch the SAS software on your Windows machine.
+Find the installation instruction from university software portal for SAS software.

 ### Create a Library Connected to a Local Folder:
 Use the LIBNAME statement to assign a library to a local directory.
 This will allow you to access and manage datasets stored in that directory.